sohinib12/Jot-a-lot-project/README.md

 # Jot-a-lot

-Jot-a-lot is a note-taking app, inspired from Evernote
+Jot-a-lot is a note-taking app, inspired by Evernote

 ## Features